 It’s also important to offer sufficient resources, such as food bowls, water bowls, litter trays and beds.
 If you have more than one cat, offer enough resources in different locations where your cats can eat, drink, toilet, rest and hide away from each other.
 Find out more about what your cat needs.

 This can be achieved by upping the time you spend with your moggy and by ensuring your property provides a sufficiently interesting environment for them.
-You can keep your cat stimulated, and allow them to exhibit their natural hunting behaviour, through use of different toys and by hiding tasty treats around the house for them to discover.
+You can keep your cat stimulated, and allow them to exhibit their natural hunting behaviour, through use of different toys, such a feeder toys, and by hiding tasty treats around the house for them to discover in scatter feeding.

 If your cat’s behaviour changes, it’s important to take them to the vet for a health check.
 If there is no medical reason causing the behaviour, you may find guidance from a qualified behaviourist useful, such as a member of the Association of Pet Behaviour Counsellors.